Table of Contents

 Overview of the Total Spectrum Series for Eustachian Tube Relief

-Their value is more than fair, especially with the prices—there's no need to break out the money to get top-shelf features.
-They emit therapeutic levels of red and near-infrared light and are FDA-approved, so that they can be used safely and with simplicity.
-With sufficient output power, they deliver therapeutic light deep into cells without being halted.
+RLT Home provides top-of-the-line devices that facilitate easy and convenient red light therapy at home.
+The Total Spectrum devices designed by this company feature everything necessary for successful therapy.
+They emit therapeutic levels of red and near-infrared light and are FDA-approved, so they can be used safely and with simplicity.
+With sufficient output power, they deliver therapeutic light deep into cells.

 Best Practices for Using Red Light Therapy for Eustachian Tube Dysfunction